18th August 2026

 Credit: Visit Bradford

-Swoop your loved one off their feet with a trip somewhere truly special.
+Sweep your loved one off their feet with a trip somewhere truly special.
 Haworth Main Street is a magical spot where you can indulge in unique shopping and dining experiences, set on cobblestone streets and backdropped by the rolling Yorkshire countryside.

 You can tuck into fine food at Pave or The Hawthorn, spoil them at Mrs Beighton’s Sweet Shop or AndChocolate, and find unique gifts from the likes of Hawksbys and The Cabinet of Curiosities.
 Just a short walk away is The Brontë Parsonage Museum, where you can discover more about the life of the literary sisters, before toasting each other with a drink at the cosy bars and pubs along Main Street.
 It’s the ideal setting for your own love story.